Henry Gannett

 Henry Gannett (August 24, 1846 – November 5, 1914) was an American geographer who is described as the "father of mapmaking in America."
 He was the chief geographer for the United States Geological Survey essentially from its founding until 1902.
-He was also a founding member and president of the National Geographic Society.

-Background
+He was a founding member and president of the National Geographic Society, a founder of the American Association of Geographers, and a co-founder and president of the Twenty Year Club or Twenty Year Topographers which was formed at the U.S.G.S.
+Topographic Division.
+He was also a founder and president of the Cosmos Club in Washington, D.C.